Common Career Mistakes and How to Avoid Them

 How Can You Keep Your Competitive?

-- Transferable Skills Set Development: Investing time to develop capabilities required by other fields.
+- Transferable Skills Set Development: investing time in developing the skills required by other connected fields.

 Negativity